-ISSUES RAISED RESPONSE 12/13 IDP Number of critical positions are not filled The Council is in the process of reviewing the organogram and fill the critical positions as they started filled in the Executive director Technical Services post Progress of the implementation of the District Growth and Development Summit(DGDS) action plan and resolution need to be reported upon Progress on the implementation of the DGDS action plan is part of this document None Number of critical positions are not filled Progress of the implementation of the District Growth and Development Summit(DGDS) action plan and resolution need
+КРА ISSUES RAISED RESPONSE 12/13 IDP Municipal transformation and Institutional development Number of critical positions are not filled The Council is in the process of reviewing the organogram and fill the critical positions as they started filled in the Executive director Technical Services post LED Progress of the implementation of the District Growth and Development Summit(DGDS) action plan and resolution need to be reported upon Progress on the implementation of the DGDS action plan is part of this document

-Financial management Good governance and Not all IGR structures are All the members of the community participation functioning effectively family of municipalities have committed themselves in improving the functionality of the IGR structures by signing the IGR protocols Spatial Development Your municipality is required to The municipality is working Framework submit a full hardcopy SDF in on improving the SDF with order to comply with section the assistance from COGTA 2(4) of the Local Government taking into considerations Planning and Performance the comprehensive Management Regulations,2001. assessment report that Your SDF does not sufficiently prepared by Spatial address alignment with Planning unit (COGTA). surrounding municipalities
+Basic service delivery and infrastructure Financial Viability and Financial management None Good governance and community participation Not all IGR structures are functioning effectively All the members of the family of municipalities have committed themselves in improving the functionality of the IGR structures by signing the IGR protocols Spatial Development Framework Your municipality is required to submit a full hardcopy SDF in order to comply with section 2(4) of the Local Government Planning and Performance Management Regulations,2001.
+Your SDF does not sufficiently address alignment with surrounding municipalities The municipality is working on improving the SDF with the assistance from COGTA taking into considerations the comprehensive assessment report that prepared by Spatial Planning unit (COGTA).